IMovie: Features and capabilities

 iMovie includes options to modify and enhance video color settings, crop and rotate of a video clip, stabilize shaky videos, add video transitions (such as fade, doorway, slide, swap, mosaic, cube, and page curls), and changing the speed (speed up or slow down) of clips.
 There are multi-clip video effects, such as creating a cutaway, using a green/blue screen to cut out a subject and replace the background with a different clip, creating a split-screen, and picture-in-picture effect.

 iMovie contains a large number of built-in sound effects, and also has the ability to record a voiceover or add a music soundtrack.
 It also has the ability to manipulate and enhance the audio of a project by reducing background noise and boosting audio levels of quiet clips.

-iMovie projects can export finished movies or clips to QuickTime file format (.mp4), or export a single frames as a JPEGs.
+iMovie projects can export finished movies or clips to QuickTime file format (.mp4), or export single frames as JPEGs.

 With iMovie having versions on Apple's mobile and desktop operating systems Apple introduced a feature which allowed users to import iMovie projects from iOS to macOS.
 Similarly, if a project ends up requiring more advanced editing than iMovie can provide, iMovie projects can be imported in Final Cut Pro X.